ericdhitchens/Predicting_Concrete_Compressive_Strength/README.md

 3. **Loaded** - The final data used in the Python Jupyter Notebooks.

 ### 02_Python_Code - Contains the Jupyter notebooks and the csv files necessary to run them.
+Python files are also included for reference.
 1. **Exploratory_Data_Analysis**
 	* READ THIS JUPYTER NOTEBOOK FIRST.
 	* Provides civil engineering domain background to fully understand the dataset.